canonical/snapd/README.md

 `$GOPATH/github.com/ubuntu-core/snappy/snappy`.
 The source for any dependent packages will also be available inside `$GOPATH`.

+### Dependencies handling

+To generate dependencies.tsv you need `godeps`, so

+    go get launchpad.net/godeps

+To obtain the correct dependencies for the project, run:

+    godeps -t -u dependencies.tsv

+If the dependencies need updating

+    godeps -t ./... > dependencies.tsv

 ### Building

 To build, once the sources are available and `GOPATH` is set, you can just run